IndianTinker/indiantinker.github.io/_posts/2015-01-17-Makerfest.md

 **Day 2** :

 Early Morning, we were joined by friends from **Revealing Hour Creations**.
-They too have a workshop on their successfully crowd funded *Tah* board.
+They had a workshop on their successfully crowd funded *Tah* board.

-While Sunil, Dhiraj and Vikas continued to CEPT i wanted to eat Jalebie and Fafda from the shop which (according to me) serves the best in the country-*Juna Sharebazaar near Nehru Nagar Circle* .
+While Sunil, Dhiraj and Vikas continued to CEPT, I wanted to eat Jalebie and Fafda from the shop which (according to me) serves the best in the country-*Juna Sharebazaar near Nehru Nagar Circle* .
 So, i took an Auto and went to the place.
 It looked familier and this is what you get when you say- a bit of everything.

 <a href="https://www.flickr.com/photos/94411929@N06/16100013318" title="Food @ Juna ShareBazaar, Nehru Nagar Circle by Rohit Gupta, on Flickr"><img src="https://farm8.staticflickr.com/7573/16100013318_32f119b9f7_z.jpg" width="640" height="359" alt="Food @ Juna ShareBazaar, Nehru Nagar Circle"></a>

-**Le Bhari**
+**Le Bhari !**

 I walked my way to CEPT to explore the remaining stalls.

 A firecracker Ignitor that lets to burn crackers safely from a distance over bluetooth.
 <a href="https://www.flickr.com/photos/94411929@N06/16285656421" title="BT Fire Cracker Ignitor by Rohit Gupta, on Flickr"><img src="https://farm8.staticflickr.com/7536/16285656421_4000285da1_z.jpg" width="640" height="359" alt="BT Fire Cracker Ignitor"></a>

 Interactive Puppetry using a kinect type sensor from Creative by Folo.
-The way move your fingers is detected and the puppet is moved on the screen.
+The way you move your fingers is detected and the puppet is moved on the screen.
 <a href="https://www.flickr.com/photos/94411929@N06/16101320849" title="Interactive Puppetry by Rohit Gupta, on Flickr"><img src="https://farm8.staticflickr.com/7524/16101320849_44f486eab0_z.jpg" width="640" height="359" alt="Interactive Puppetry"></a>

 A lot of cool innovations were showcased by MIT Media Labs - India Initiative.